Describe An Object You Find Particularly Beautiful: IELTS Speaking Cue Card

 How do flowers impact your mood?

 Flowers have a significant impact on my mood.
 Their vibrant colors and pleasant scents can instantly uplift my spirits.
-I often keep fresh flowers in my home, and just seeing them brightens my day.
-They remind me of nature's beauty and can be quite soothing.
+When I see flowers, I feel more relaxed and connected to nature, which helps me to de-stress and appreciate the beauty around me.

-Do you think flowers should be preserved or enjoyed in nature?
+Do you think flowers should be preserved or left in nature?

 Practice other cue cards